Leninner/personal_portfolio/src/content/projects/ci-cd-pipeline-github-actions.md

 - **Continuous Delivery** is the practice of keeping your codebase deployable at any point.
 Beyond making sure your application passes automated tests, continuous delivery involves ensuring that your application `can be deployed to any` environment on demand.
 Is an approach to software engineering based on producing software in short cycles.
 - **Continuous Deployment** is the practice of automatically `deploying new code into production`.
 With continuous deployment, every change that passes all stages of your production pipeline is released to your customers.
 There's no human intervention, and only a failed test will prevent a new change to be deployed to production.

+### What is a CI/CD Pipeline?

+A CI/CD pipeline automates your software delivery process.
+The pipeline builds code, runs tests (CI), and safely deploys a new version of the application (CD).
+Automated pipelines remove manual errors, provide standardized feedback loops to developers, and enable fast product iterations.

+### What is AWS EC2?

+**AWS** stands for Amazon Web Services.
+It is a cloud computing platform that provides a wide range of services like compute power, database storage, content delivery, and other functionality to help businesses scale and grow.

+**Amazon Elastic Compute Cloud (Amazon EC2)** is a web service that provides secure, resizable **compute capacity in the cloud**.
+It is designed to make web-scale cloud computing easier for developers.
+Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
+It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.

 ## Architecture

 ![Architecture](/content/projects/load-balancing-aws/architecture.png)